I. Purpose of This Text

 Where earlier forms of capital required institutions for custody, settlement, and legitimacy, cryptographic capital secures and transfers itself.

-This distinction is foundational.
+That distinction is foundational.

 VI.
 Definition: The Cryptobourgeoisie